 Due to the wide scope of the SDGs, not all SDG measures are possible to obtain based on traditional data sources (e.g. surveys, reporting, censuses, registers).
 In order to fill in any information gaps, seeking new data sources for SDG indicators is a must.
 Statistics Poland conducts research and development work in this regard using non-traditional methods and new methodological approaches.

-• access to open public areas (Goal 11.
-Sustainable cities and communities),
+• access to open public spaces (Goal 11: Sustainable Cities and Communities),

-• management of urban land (Goal 11.
-Sustainable cities and communities).
+• urban land management (Goal 11: Sustainable Cities and Communities).

 Work is underway to make further experimental SDG indicators available.